 In our lives, we all go through adversity.
 Good things we expect to happen.
 Don’t.
-People who seem believable; they seem honest in their words and intentions.
-Prove they are not.
-Someone we love is lost.
-And it devastates us.
-We cry over what’s happened (or not happened) because we’re hurt, sad or bereft.
+People who present as believable and appear honest in their words and intentions.
+Then prove they are not.
+Someone we love is lost… and it devastates us.
+We cry over what’s happened (or not happened) because we’re hurt, sad, or bereft.

-But—in life—at other times bad things we’ve worried over, never materialize.
+But—in life—at other times, bad things we’ve worried over never materialize.
 Someone we don’t trust based on appearances or our superficial judgment proves us wrong.
 They speak the truth and stand by us when we have no reason to expect them to do so.
 They earn our trust by their actions.
-And sometimes when something beautiful happens, we cry because we’re happy… the most profound kind that touches the wellspring of our soul.
+And sometimes, when something beautiful happens, we cry because we’re happy… the most profound thing that touches our soul’s wellspring.

-One of the most important things to realize in life is that hard times and sadness are transitory (though they may not appear so at the time).
-Moving beyond them, changing bad into good only happens if we have faith in ourselves and believe that if what we want is worth it, then doing what may be hard is what we must do.
+One of the most important things to realize is that hard times and sadness are transitory (though they may not appear so at the time).
+Moving beyond them, changing bad into good only happens if we have faith in ourselves and believe that if what we want is worth it, then doing what may be hard… is what we must do.

 And this is perhaps the most important thing to learn: We must try… must take that first step.
 Then another.
 And another.
-Even though we may get lost along the way.
-Even though we may make many attempts and still fail.
+Though we may get lost along the way.
+Though we may make many attempts and still fail.

-We must understand that perseverance—self-determination—more than anything, gets us (you) through tough times, tragedy.
-And even when we (you) feel no one loves us (you) because of who we (you) are… or sometimes… who we (you) are not.
-How others think of us (you), how they treat us (you)… is external.
+Understand that perseverance—self-determination—more than anything, gets us (you) through tough times and tragedy.
+Even when we (you) feel no one loves us (you) because of who we (you) are… or sometimes… who we (you) are not.
+How others think of us (you) and how they treat us (you)… is external.
 That’s right, I’m making it (the ‘you’) personal.
 Because that’s what life is.
 It’s personal.
-Once you realize it’s what’s inside you that controls your life, then you can decide and take action so good things happen in your life.
+Once you realize what’s inside you controls your life, you can decide and (I hope) act to make good things happen.
 Sadness turns to joy.
-Doubt turns to earned trust.
-And you can fly… leaving a rainbow behind you for those around you to see.
-Just like the fairy in WINGS.
+Doubt turns to confidence and earned trust.
+And you can fly… leaving a rainbow behind you for those around you to see, just like Shayleigh.